Camilaaoko/Capstone_project/README.md

 ## 9. License & Attribution

 Developed for academic research and capstone demonstration under the **MIT License**.
-Created by Camila Aoko for the KEMSA Healthcare Supply Chain Intelligence Platform project.
+Created by IronClad for the KEMSA Healthcare Supply Chain Intelligence Platform project.